Economy of Portugal: 1974

-In 1931, at the initiation of Salazar's more outward-looking economic policy due to the influence of a new generation of technocrats with background in economics and technical-industrial know-how, Portugal's per capita GDP was only 38 percent of the EC-12 average; by the end of the Salazar period, in 1968, it had risen to 48 percent; and in 1973, on the eve of the revolution, Portugal's per capita GDP had reached 56.4 percent of the EC-12 average.
+In 1960, Portugal's per capita GDP was only 38 percent of the EC-12 average.
+After Salazar's late shift in economic policy toward a more outward-looking, economically liberal direction due to the influence of a new generation of technocrats with background in economics and technical-industrial know-how, by the end of the Salazar period, in 1968, it had risen to 48 percent; and in 1973, on the eve of the revolution, Portugal's per capita GDP had reached 56.4 percent of the EC-12 average.
 In 1975, the year of maximum revolutionary turmoil, Portugal's per capita GDP declined to 52.3 percent of the EC-12 average.
 Convergence of real GDP growth toward the EC average occurred as a result of Portugal's economic resurgence since 1985.
 In 1991 Portugal's GDP per capita climbed to 54.9 percent of the EC average, exceeding by a fraction the level attained just during the worst revolutionary period.
 Portugal overtook Greece in terms of GDP per capita in 1992, but fell again below it in 1993.
 This situation endured until 2013 when Greece was more hardly hit by economic fallout from debt crisis.

 The growth rate of Portuguese merchandise exports during the period 1959 to 1973 was notable – 11 percent per annum.
 In 1960 the bulk of exports was accounted for by a few products – canned fish, raw and manufactured cork, cotton textiles, and wine.
 By contrast, in the early 1970s (before the 1974 military coup), Portugal's export list reflected significant product diversification, including both consumer and capital goods.
 Several branches of Portuguese industry became export-oriented, and in 1973 over one-fifth of Portuguese manufactured output was exported.